rugbyprof/5443-Spatial-DB/Assignments/P04.1/README.md

 <a href="./images/ship_alignment_400x.png"><img src="./images/ship_alignment_400x.png" width="300"></a>

+Also the [decimal degrees](https://en.wikipedia.org/wiki/Decimal_degrees) information tells you helpful things like: a change in the 4th decimal place (0.0001) of either a lat lon not too far north or south give you a change of 11.1 meters.
+It also gives you a little insight to the precision as you go north or south away from the equator.

+I would generate a single point, then use that as a base point for adding each ship around it with the appropriate spacing.

 ### Bearing

 Ships that generate near game borders need to be cognizant of their direction.
 I laugh when I look at that images as it is something the military would actually do :) Kid style image for a battle fleet ...